LATEST: The ENCORE performance of the 2021 online Judy Collins concert at TOWN HALL, NEW YORK is now set:

 “Judy Collins made her New York concert debut Saturday at The Town Hall and established herself without delay in the front rank of American balladeers.
 By the evening’s end she had moved her large audience to cheers, whistles and bravos - all heartily deserved.”

-- Virtual concert tickets are on sale now from Judy Collins ticket link
+- Virtual ENCORE presentation concert tickets are on sale now from — please see above

-- The new Judy Collins Town Hall concert is to be recorded for a forthcoming vinyl album release
+- The new Judy Collins Town Hall concert was recorded for a forthcoming vinyl album release, date TBC

 - Judy Collins' new release Winter Stories: Live From The Oslo Opera House (DVD+CD; and Digital) is out now